App version: 0.1.0

 21. Handyman

-If you’re super handy around the house, you may want to consider starting a mobile home repair service.
+If you’re super handy around the house, you may want to consider starting a home repair service.
 You can fix broken fences, repair windows, install televisions, or any other number of tasks that many people are willing to hire help to get done.
-State requirements vary, but you can typically take jobs under $1,000 without a handyman license.
+State requirements vary, but you can typically take jobs under $1,000 without becoming a licensed contractor.
 If you already own the tools and vehicle you need to start providing handyman services, the startup costs can be fairly low.
-As for how much you can earn, the average hourly rate for a handyman is $50 to $125.
-Most jobs are between $65 and $1200, with an average of $390.
+As for how much you can earn, the average hourly rate for a handyman is $60 to $75.

 22. Personal Trainer